5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 Having said this, there can be surprising differences between running as an ordinary application and as a Service.
 For example, when a Service runs not with a user's account, but with the system account (which is quite normal to do) any call to `#.FilesAndDirs.GetTempPath` results in

+`"C:\Windows\Temp"`

+When a service runs under the account of a user you will get this:

 `"C:\Windows\System32\config\systemprofile\AppData\Local\Apps"`

 while for a user's account it would be something like